ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

  ### About the option of zk prover implementation

 The `--miner.zk-prover-impl` flag specifies the type of zkSNARK implementation.
 Its default value is `1`, indicating the generation of zk proofs using snarkjs.
-The option `2` means to utilize go-rapidsnark, resulting in enhanced performance for zk proof generation and eliminating the need to install Node.js and snarkjs.
+The option `2` means to utilize go-rapidsnark.

-Within the detailed steps outlined in [Options for running es-node](#options-for-running-es-node), the option `--miner.zk-prover-impl 2` is utilized.

 Since `--miner.zk-prover-impl` interacts closely with the environment, it is crucial to use the same configuration when running both `init.sh` and `run.sh`.

 > ℹ️ **_Note:_** If you have to run an es-node pre-built with `--miner.zk-prover-impl 2` on Ubuntu 20.04, you will need to [install extra packages](#install-libc6_235).